shauninman/MiniUI-Legacy-Miyoo-Mini/skeleton/README.txt

 Features

 - No settings or configuration
-- Simple file browser backd by a sensible SD card layout
+- Simple file browser backed by a sensible SD card layout
 - No button combinations to remember
 - Consistent in-emulator menu with